So you have submitted your Personal Support Worker resume and have finally got a call for the interview.

 - The least restraint method is to be used at all times

-19. A resident seeks exit all the time.
+11. A resident seeks an exit all the time.
 How will you deal with such a resident?

-22. A resident’s family member yells at you regarding the call bell not answered for the resident.
+14. A resident’s family member yells at you regarding the call bell not being answered for the resident.
 What will be your response?

 Hope these questions help with your upcoming job interview.

-If you have any other questions that you think can be asked in a PSW job interview, please share them in the comments below.
+If you have any other questions that you think can be asked, please share them in the comments below.

 Once you get called for an interview, you can make avail of the following resources to help you better prepare for the interview: